bor0/gidti/manuscript/appendices.md

     greet
 ```

 We've defined functions `list_to_vect` and `vect_to_list` that convert between dependently typed vectors and lists.
 Further, we have another function that calls these two functions together.
-Note how we commented the total keyword and the second pattern match for the purposes of this example.
+Note how we commented out the total keyword and the second pattern match for the purposes of this example.
 Now, if we check values for this partial function:

 ```
 Idris> list_to_vect []